nickmalleson/surf/projects/BreezeRoutes/README.md

 ./breezetogpx.js
 ```

-Or alternatively, leave the json files where they are and change the `INDIR` parameter (the input directory).
+Or alternatively, leave the json files where they are and change the `INDIR` and `OUTDIR` parameters (the input and output directories).

 Note that the times in the output GPX file will be wrong because I haven't bothered to try to adjust for the time zone.
 This should be an easy fix if it is important, the time zone is stored in an _offset_ field in the json.

-**XXXX Extend script to run over all files in a specified directory**

 ## 2. Map Matching with GraphHopper

 **The `BreezeRoutes` directory is the root of an IntelliJ IDEA project.
 So the easiest way edit or run the code is through IntelliJ IDEA.
 (There is a free version of the IDE.**

 The `surf.projects.breezeroutes.MapMatcher` class does most of the work.
-It looks for GPX files in the `traces` directory (the output files from step 1), matches them to the OSM network, and then XXXX (what to do with output?).
+It looks for GPX files in the `traces` directory (or another directory if you change the parameter) (the output files from step 1), matches them to the OSM network, and then

+XXXX (what to do with output?).